-If you have been notified by a judge or the District Attorney’s office that you owe child support arrears, there are steps you can take to attempt to reduce your arrears obligation.
+If you have been notified by a judge or the District Attorney’s office that you owe child support arrears and want to find out how to get child support arrears dismissed or reduced, there are steps you can take.

 This guide offers some options that might be helpful in reducing your back child support.